College Social Anxiety & Relationship Difficulties NYC

 How Social Anxiety Develops in College Students

-Many students begin to internalize an idea that they need to “perform socially”—be interesting, funny, attractive, or confident on demand.
+Social anxiety often develops when normal self-consciousness is amplified in high-comparison environments.
+College introduces constant exposure to new people, shifting social groups, and subtle status comparisons.
+Many students begin to internalize the idea that they must "perform socially"—be interesting, funny, attractive, or confident on demand.
 When that pressure builds, spontaneous interaction starts to feel risky instead of natural.

-Over time, avoidance can start to feel safer than engagement.
-But avoidance also reduces confidence, which reinforces the anxiety cycle.
+Over time, avoidance begins to feel safer than engagement.
+But avoidance also reduces confidence, reinforcing the anxiety cycle.
+This pattern often overlaps with

-This pattern often overlaps with academic anxiety and can contribute to burnout.
+and can contribute to

 Social Life in the Age of Apps